 - Connectivity with home or other non-UIC networks.

-- Support for third party peripherals (e.g. smart phones, digital cameras, MP3 players, etc.) beyond accessing UIC Wireless and UIC Email.
+- Support for third party peripherals (e.g. smart phones, digital cameras, MP3 players, etc.) beyond accessing UIC Wireless, educational materials and UIC Email.

 - Support for UIC College of Medicine alumni.

 Accounts are maintained by the UIC Computer Center Offices in the Goldberg Building at 1940 West Taylor, on the north-east corner of Taylor and Damen (phone: 312-413-0003).
 You have been assigned a NETID and password.
 To read more about your NETID, your account, changing your password, rules and regulations for using UIC servers and more, go to ACCC's netid information page.